kaddio/mdr/technical_documentation.md

 Description:

-Kaddio is an electronic record management system with modules for booking, invoicing, communication and AI-driven summarization of journals.
+Kaddio is a web based electronic record management system with modules for booking, invoicing, communication and AI-driven summarization of journals.
+There is only one installation of the product always with the latest version, no other versions are on the market.

 Intended purpose: